 COLUMBIA, Mo. — Columbia's Thompson Center for Autism and Neurodevelopmental Disorders hosted an event to thank Sen. Kit Bond, R-Mo., on Wednesday.

-Bond secured $750,000 in federal funding to aid construction of an expansion to the facility
+Bond secured $750,000 in federal funding to aid construction of an expansion to the facility, along with improvements such as video and audio equipment.

 The center, founded in 2005, provides diagnosis, therapy and treatment to more than 2,000 families with children with autism and other neurodevelopmental disorders.